-It has the last digit 0, digit in the hundreds place is also 0, leaves a remainder 0 when divided by 8, 1 when divided by 3 and yet is not a perfect square.
-To establish that a number is a perfect square, one has to find its square root and check - none of these conditions are sufficient.
+It has the last digit 0, the digit in the hundreds' place is also 0, leaves a remainder 0 when divided by 8 and leaves a remainder of 1 when divided by 3 and yet 1000 is not a perfect square.
+To establish that a number is a perfect square, one will have to find its square root and check as none of these conditions are sufficient.

-You may also ask them to come up other examples which satisfy a combination of these conditions, but the number is not a perfect square as in task ii above.
+You may also ask them to come up other examples which satisfy a combination of these conditions, but is not a perfect square.